 a.
-All rodeos that offer the seven standard events may charge an optional stock contractor fee in the amount of \$10.
+All rodeos that offer the EIGHT standard events may charge an optional stock contractor fee the maximum fee is \$20 in the timed events and \$10 in the rough stock and Cowgirls barrel racing.

-- 4. It shall be a condition of the IPRA's approval of any rodeo or rodeo event, including but not limited to jackpots special events, exhibitions, television programs, and other such events, whether or not they are conducted for the benefit of commercial sponsors, that IPRA shall own and have the right to use as it sees fit, all rights in and to television, including pay, cable, subscription, closed-circuit or otherwise, radio, film, or other visual and or sound depiction thereof. - 5.
-The IPRA will not sanction a rodeo which has dates that conflict with the International Finals Rodeo unless special permission is granted by the Executive Committee.
-Dates for the IFR will be set by March 1st of each year.

-- 6. The closing date of the rodeo will determine the fiscal year in which points will count. - 7.
-Rodeos that add \$1,000 or more per event will draw for performances with option to trade-out.
-CES must buddy at least four in each event, if possible. - 8.
-All IPRA rodeos must have seven standard events (bareback bronc riding, Tie-Down roping, saddle bronc riding steer wrestling, bull riding, cowgirls barrel racing, and team roping) unless special permission is granted by the Chief Executive Officer.
-Cowgirls Breakaway Roping will be an added event, points will be kept and World Champion Awards at IFR, top 15 will compete at IFR; Event will NOT be mandatory at all rodeos.

-9. The IPRA may sanction "Bulls and Bronc" competitions with BB, SB and BR if there is a minimum of \$1,500/event adm.
+- 4. It shall be a condition of the IPRA's approval of any rodeo or rodeo event, including but not limited to jackpots special events, exhibitions, television programs, and other such events, whether or not they are conducted for the benefit of commercial sponsors, that IPRA shall own and have the right to use as it sees fit, all rights in and to television, including pay, cable, subscription, closed-circuit or otherwise, radio, film, or other visual and or sound depiction thereof. - The IPRA will not sanction a rodeo which has dates that conflict with the International Finals Rodeo unless special permission is granted by the Executive Committee.
+Dates for the IFR will be set by March 1st of each year. - 6.
+The closing date of the rodeo will determine the fiscal year in which points will count. - All IPRA rodeos must have EIGHT standard events (bareback bronc riding, Tie-Down roping, saddle bronc riding steer wrestling, bull riding, cowgirls barrel racing, team roping AND BREAKAWAY ROPING) unless special permission is granted by the Chief Executive Officer. - The IPRA may sanction "Bulls and Bronc" competitions with BB, SB and BR if there is a minimum of \$1,500/event adm.
 All other sanction rules apply and if there are other sanctioned events held in conjunction with these competitions they must meet normal sanctioning rules.
 (Example: CBR \$500 adm) Current IPRA Sanctioned rodeos may not change to this format but will be allowed to host one of the competitions in addition to their IPRA sanctioned rodeo.
 The IPRA may sanction single events competitions adding a minimum of \$5000.00.
 If other sanctioned events are included they must meet the minimum requirements for sanctioning (Example, Bull Riding with \$5000.00 ADM and Cowgirls Barrel Racing with \$500.00 ADM.)
 All other sanction rules will apply.

-10. Added money shall be equally divided among each of the seven standard events unless an event is featured and is stipulated as such by the addition of money in excess of the amount added in other events (except when the team roping is enter once).

-11. All team roping will be dally.
+- Added money shall be equally divided among each of the EIGHT standard events unless an event is featured and is stipulated as such by the addition of money in excess of the amount added in other events (except when the team roping is enter once). - 10.
+All team roping will be dally. - 11.
+All rodeos will have the option of making the team roping enter once or enter twice regardless of added money.
+When team roping is enter once there will be an additional \$20 variance on entry fees at the option of rodeo management. - 12.
+Participant (walk-on) insurance may be required for locals, etc. (non- cardholders) on an optional basis by the rodeo committee and or producer/stock contractor.

-12. Team roping at all rodeos adding \$1000 or more will have the option to enter once, any rodeo adding less then \$1000 must offer equal money or \$1000 in Team Roping to enter once, (Example rodeo adding \$300 must add \$600 for rodeo to allow enter once.
-Rodeo adding \$700 would only need to add an additional \$300 to equal \$1000 and be allowed to enter once).

-- 13. Participant (walk-on) insurance may be required for locals, etc. (non-cardholders) on an optional basis by the rodeo committee and or producer/stock contractor.
 Rodeo sanction contract must state whether or not participant insurance is required.
-When participant insurance is required, the cost will be Thirty Dollars (\$30) and made available through the rodeo secretary. - 14.
-A new IPRA rodeo will not be sanctioned within twenty-five (25) miles of an established IPRA rodeo, unless permission is granted by the established rodeo committee. - 15.
-Rodeo entry times will be determined by the IPRA office/CES.
+When participant insurance is required, the cost will be Thirty Dollars

+(\$30) and made available through the rodeo secretary.